BrandonChuangXRD/Tetriminal/README.md

 ## Installation and Execution
 As an X application, this requires an X11 terminal or similar (ex: xterm).
 Otherwise, the inputs will not register at all.
+This was done because X11 seems to be the only way for inputs to be registered as actions (key down, key up).
+The curses library only records inputs like it is being typed, were it registers one press, then waits, then spams the key.
+Its possible to get it to work on other terminals (such as wayland) with root access, but I did not really understand these issues until later.
+In the future maybe I will make it compatible.

 the `pynput` library is required to run this program.
 This can be done using the following command: